McConnell Backup Plan To Repeal Affordable Care Act Falters

 President Trump, speaking to reporters in the Roosevelt Room, dished out plenty of blame for Democrats and Republicans alike.

 The president said he was "disappointed" by Monday's collapse of the GOP replacement plan, known as the Better Care Reconciliation Act.
 He called Democrats "obstructionists" for not supporting the measure.
-He also vowed that

 "For seven years I've been hearing 'repeal and replace' from Congress, and when we finally get a chance ... they don't do it," Trump said.